OISF/suricata/doc/userguide/rules/http-keywords.rst

   alert http $HOME_NET any -> $EXTERNAL_NET any (msg:"HTTP Cookie Example"; \
   flow:established,to_server; :example-rule-emphasis:`http.cookie; \
   content:"PHPSESSIONID=123";` bsize:14; classtype:bad-unknown; sid:80; rev:1;)

+.. note:: Cookies are passed in HTTP headers but Suricata extracts the cookie data to ``http.cookie`` and will not match cookie content put in the :ref:`http.header` sticky buffer.

+.. note:: ``http.cookie`` does not include the leading space or trailing \\r\\n

+.. note:: ``http.cookie`` can have additional formatting/normalization
+  applied to buffer contents, see :ref:`http.normalization` for additional details.

 .. _http.header: